ltelab/disdrodb/CONTRIBUTING.rst

 Every changes must be tested !

-DISDORDB tests are written using the third-party `pytest <https://docs.pytest.org>`_ package.
-There is usually no need to run all DISDORDB tests, but instead only run the tests related to the component you are working on.
+DISDRODB tests are written using the third-party `pytest <https://docs.pytest.org>`_ package.
+There is usually no need to run all DISDRODB tests, but instead only run the tests related to the component you are working on.
 All tests are automatically run from the GitHub Pull Request using multiple versions of Python, multiple operating systems, and multiple versions of dependency libraries.
-If you want to run all DISDORDB tests you will need to install additional dependencies that aren’t needed for regular DISDORDB usage.
+If you want to run all DISDRODB tests you will need to install additional dependencies that aren’t needed for regular DISDRODB usage.
 To install them run:

 .. code-block:: bash

 	pip install pytest

-DISDORDB tests can be executed by running:
+DISDRODB tests can be executed by running:

 .. code-block:: bash